ryanlecompte/timeserver/README.md

 # Timeserver

+NOTE: This is just an experiment/demonstration and should not be used in production. :)

 Timeserver is a very simple multithreaded "pre-threading" server that uses threads instead of Kernel#fork.
 The basic idea is that a single listener socket is shared among a group of threads as opposed to a group of forked processes.
 Pre-forking is very popular in servers such as Unicorn.
 This is an experiment to use threads instead of forking to ensure a low memory